Catddly/SeagullEngine/README.md

 ## Building

+First, you need to download the [resources](https://github.com/ILLmew/SeagullEngine/releases) for seagull to use.
+Extract it to the root folder of the Seagull Engine.

-Open the Scripts folder, and run the GenerateProject-Win.bat.
+Last, Open the Scripts folder, and run the GenerateProject-Win.bat.
 After that, you will see the Seagull.sln in the root directory.
 Open the solution file, build the whole solution and you are ready to go!